 Sophie is a chartered member of the NZ Institute of Directors and has a BCom and Post-Graduate Diploma in Management from The University of Melbourne.
 Over her executive career, Sophie has worked with a diverse range of companies across New Zealand and Australia developing extensive M&A, innovation and growth strategy experience.

-She held senior positions at Citibank NA, ANZ Investment Bank, Ernst & Young and New Zealand Post and is currently Chair of The MetService and Deputy Chair of CentrePort.
-Sophie is also an Independent Director of Livestock Improvement Corporation (NZX:LIC), Oyster Property Group and Rangatira Investments.
-Sophie is Chair of the Audit & Risk Committee.
+She held senior positions at Citibank NA, ANZ Investment Bank, Ernst & Young and New Zealand Post.
+Sophie is also Deputy Chair of CentrePort and an Independent Director of Livestock Improvement Corporation (NZX:LIC), Rangatira Investments, Ngai Tahu Holdings Corporation, and Payments NZ.
+Sophie is a member of Kordia's Audit, Risk & Environment and the People, Wellbeing and Safety Committees.